Tennu/tennu/readme.md

 -------------

+## Version ##

+Tennu follows SemVer.
+Tennu will have breaking changes in the future, and many updates will be breaking updates, so expect to see the major version go up to pretty high numbers.
+The alternative was to have verisons 0.16.x at some point, and that's just silly.
+Tennu is usable today, might as well call it post-1.0, even if it's not 'feature complete'.

 ## Event Handling ##

 Note: Tennu uses a custom event handler.
-Listeners are placed at the end of the event queue, insead of happening right away.
+Listeners are placed at the end of the node event queue (with setImmediate), insead of happening in the same turn.
 Errors are currently logged to console, but otherwise swallowed.

 ### Respond Functionality ###